-This past century’s hurricanes occurred in 1911, 1940, 1947 and Category 2 David in 1979 – again, all of these storms made landfall at or near Savannah, GA.
-Probably the worst of the twentieth century storms was an un-named hurricane (hurricanes did not start being “named” until 1950) that hit in 1940.
-This storm produced 105 mph winds causing substantial structural damage and downed trees in downtown Savannah.
+This past century’s hurricanes occurred in 1911, 1940, 1947 and Category 2 David in 1979 – again, all of these storms made landfall at or near Savannah.
+Probably the worst of the 20th century storms was an un-named hurricane (hurricanes did not start being “named” until 1950) that hit in 1940.
+This storm produced 105 mph winds, causing substantial structural damage and downed trees in downtown Savannah.

 Hurricane David makes landfall on the southeastern coast of the United States in 1979.
 (Photo: NOAA/Wikimedia Commons)

 On a good day, most believe that the Georgia coastline is generally safe from potential harm from hurricanes.
 Georgia’s deeply inset curved coastline makes it harder for a direct hurricane hit, with hurricanes often impacting our southern neighbor in Florida and then veering, often unpredictably, northward toward South Carolina.
 Both states have endured their fair share of Atlantic-based hurricanes.

 Georgia’s coast is currently protected by “a series of relatively short, wide barrier islands separated by relatively deep tidal inlets, or sounds," according to to the New Georgia Encyclopedia: